GopalkrishaRao/PracticeProjects/QandA/Web_Dev_questions/React/react.md

 #
 ## [React](https://react.dev/):
-* React is an open-source front-end JavaScript library that is used for building user interfaces, especially for single-page applications.
+* React is an open-source front-end JavaScript library that is used for building user interfaces, especially for single-page applications using virtual DOM.

 * **Major features of React**:
     * Use of VirtualDOM